unbug/MIHTool/README.md

 ## Right now:

-You may install it on you iOS device with iOS5+.
+You may install it on your iOS device with iOS5+.
 To see the Composited Render Layer Borders just switch the button to ON and restart the app.
 You may visit your web page as you want with the address bar.